carlgira/document-qa-webui/README.md

 # Document QA
-This demo uses a LLM model to create text embeddings for a document and then uses these embeddings to answer question of the document.
+This repo retrieves a LLM model to create text embeddings for a document and then uses these embeddings to answer question of the document.

-It uses to save those embeddings, ChromaDB or OpenSearch
+For vectorstore it uses ChromaDB or OpenSearch.

+Read the medium post to get more background about the code.

+## Requirements

 - Install the dependencies
 ```bash